redlibrarian/redlibrarian.github.io/_posts/2019-03-20-intellectual-freedom-positive-or-negative.markdown

 when faced with very real consequences of opinions and ideas in the real world.
-Liberal philosophy can make no connection between white-supremacist ideas and the murder of Black people; between the denial of climate science and the growing climate catastrophe; between transmisic opinions and the suicide of trans people.
+Liberal philosophy can make no connection between white-supremacist ideas and the murder of Black people; between the denial of climate science and the approaching climate catastrophe; between transmisic opinions and the suicide of trans people.
 The liberal conception of intellectual freedom is *inadequate* to a world in which ideas have real consequences; it is inadequate for the real world